xavierskip/xavierskip.github.io/_posts/2011-11-02-Keynes-Hayek.md

 via: [胥瑞琦 ](https://weibo.com/1917885853/IcpIuuurQ?type=comment)

-​	"If people are free, they are not equal.
-If they are equal, they are not free.”
-Alexander Solzhenitsyn"
+>“Human beings are born with different capacities.
+If they are free, they are not equal.
+And if they are equal, they are not free.” ― Aleksandr Solzhenitsyn